Kat632/P2-Play-Your-Cards-Right/README.md

 *   [AmIReponsive](http://ami.responsivedesign.is/) - This was used to make the multi device mockup in the README.

-*   [Adobe PDF Convertor](https://www.adobe.com/uk/acrobat/online/convert-pdf.html) - to convert the pdfs in the image gallery to jpg.

 *   [TinyPNG](https://tinypng.com/) - Used for all images to cut back the size of .png files.

-*	[TinyURL](https://tinyurl.com/app/) - Used to shorten a few URLs in this readme document.
+*	[TinyURL](https://tinyurl.com/app/) - Used to shorten a URL in this readme document.

 ** **